zeon-studio/hugoplate/content/english/about/_index.md

 features:
   - title: "2012-2016"
     image: "/images/cserka.jpg"
+    alt: "Our mixed-breed dog, captured in our garden one May afternoon in 2024."
     content: |
         *"In the beginning, there was nothing, which exploded."*
          ― Terry Pratchett, *Lords and Ladies*